rv-airob-masters/ask-une/README.md

 # Ask UNE - University Multi-Agent Support System

 A sophisticated AI-powered university support system that uses multiple specialized agents to provide intelligent assistance to students.
-Built with React frontend and Django backend, featuring OpenAI's multi-agent architecture with `gpt-4o-mini` model.
+Built with React frontend and Django backend, featuring OpenAI's multi-agent architecture with context-aware routing and `gpt-4o-mini` model.

 ## 🎯 Overview

-Ask UNE is an intelligent university support chatbot that routes student queries to specialized AI agents with visual distinction and conversation context awareness:
+Ask UNE is an intelligent university support chatbot that uses a **Router Agent** to analyze queries and conversation context, then routes to specialized AI agents with visual distinction and conversation memory:

-- **📚 Course Advisor**: Helps with course selection and academic planning
+- **📚 Course Advisor**: Helps with course selection, academic planning, and study recommendations
 - **🎭 University Poet**: Creates haiku about campus life and culture
 - **📅 Scheduling Assistant**: Provides class times, exam schedules, and academic dates
+- **🎯 Triage Agent**: Handles general conversations and unclear requests
-- **🎯 Triage Agent**: Intelligently routes queries to the appropriate specialist
+- **🔀 Router Agent**: Analyzes queries and conversation context to determine optimal routing

 ## ✨ Key Features

-- **🤖 Multi-Agent Intelligence**: Specialized agents for different types of queries
+- **🤖 Context-Aware Routing**: Router Agent analyzes conversation history to maintain context for follow-up questions
-- **🎨 Visual Agent Distinction**: Each agent has unique icons and colors
+- **🎨 Visual Agent Distinction**: Each agent has unique icons and colors in the frontend
-- **🧠 Context Awareness**: Maintains conversation context for follow-up questions
+- **🧠 Conversation Memory**: Follow-up questions automatically route to the same specialist agent
 - **📝 Rich Text Formatting**: Supports bold text, proper line breaks, and structured responses
 - **💾 Session Management**: Persistent chat sessions with conversation history
-- **🔧 Tool Integration**: Agents can call external functions for data lookup
+- **🔧 Tool Integration**: Agents can call external functions for course lookup and calendar data
-- **⚡ Real-time Chat**: Responsive chat interface with loading states
+- **⚡ Real-time Chat**: Responsive chat interface with loading states and typing indicators
-- **🔄 Extensible Design**: Easy to add new agents and tools
+- **🔄 Extensible Design**: Easy to add new agents with automatic routing integration

 ## 🏗️ Architecture